 This makes me curious if R and his cohorts were aware of what was going on in the Norwegian black metal scene – church burnings, murder, and so forth – before it all came crashing down in the late summer of 1993.

-– Um… let me put it this way: despite having quite limited contact with the scene, we knew all of it immediately – who had done what and when, everything you mention and more.
+– Um… let me put it this way: despite having quite limited contact with the scene, we knew all of it.
+Immediately.
+Who had done what and when – everything you mention and more.
 News travelled at ridiculous speed and certain individuals were far too keen on boasting.
-I’m sure a ton of people knew, criminal masterminds they were not.
+I’m sure a tonne of people knew; criminal masterminds they were not.
 The only thing we didn’t instantly know was who killed Euronymous.

 Were you dragged into the judicial aftermath?

 – Yes, we got called in for questioning and wasted a few hours of the detective’s time, drinking coffee and smoking cigarettes – not a terribly exciting anecdote.
 Other than that, we had no issues with any of it.

 In 1994, “As the Wolves Gather” – the debut album of FORGOTTEN WOODS – was released by German underground label No Colours Records.
 The 2017 reissue contains a retrospective essay penned by R, in which he proclaims himself entirely devoid of nostalgia as far as both the record itself as well as the musicians involved in it are concerned.

 – Holding the physical copy of “As the Wolves Gather” in my hand for the first time was just like any other fleeting moment.
 It seemed trivial even then; FORGOTTEN WOODS was never about that.
 As far as I’m concerned, we did it for ourselves and ourselves only.
 It was an outlet for the mind to dance to; it had to be that way because that’s what emerged.
 Not still-life painting, sowing, or gardening – but creating music and the accompanying verses.